-It should therefore come as no surprise that the final piece in the School’s current master plan should be a performing arts centre.
-Yet this is much more than a facility to promote the arts; it is the part of the most radical physical alteration since the move to Hills Road in 1960 and a project that profoundly transforms the School.
+It should therefore come as no surprise that the final piece in the School’s most recent master plan should be a performing arts centre.
+Yet this is much more than a facility to promote the arts; it is the part of the most radical physical alteration to our site since the move to Hills Road in 1960 and a project that has profoundly transformed the School.

 The Peter Hall Performing Arts Centre enables us to enrich a host of activities across all academic departments, for example by holding educational seminars and conferences on a wide range of subjects including science, technology, engineering and enterprise.

 This new facility at The Perse will also benefit children in the wider Cambridge community.
 Drama courses, clubs and holiday schools will create opportunities to develop new performing arts talent, as well as improving essential communication skills of children beyond the school gates.